The Barefoot Man (novel): Part One

 Farjeon goes back to Cotter, but restrains the urge to shoot him, believing that he can lead him to Shaloo.
 He accepts a job beating strikers with a stick, even though it goes against his beliefs, while Cotter insists they are beating evil, un-American communists.
 The strikers fight back and nearly kill Cotter, and Farjeon is surprised at his near tenderness at his apparent loss of Cotter before he is ready, but this builds Cotter's faith in him, so Cotter takes Farjeon to meet Shaloo.

 Part Two

 Almost immediately after Farjeon meets Shaloo, a group of men with rifles bring him and Cotter down before Farjeon, who still has much of the Southern gentlemen about him, can bring himself to do it.
 Among the men with rifles are Tom Turley and Jim Telligrew from the earlier shootout, and another man named Steve.
 Believing Farjeon to be a genuine scab, they chase him down.
 He uses his first two bullets, shooting Telligrew in the head and grazing Turley in the shoulder.

 Roseanna Dunne returns home only to learn it is soon to be seized if further payments cannot be made.
 Jessie informs her that she has heard on the radio that Jim Telligrew has killed Jim Shaloo.

+Critical reception

+Theodore M. O'Leary of The Kansas City Star wrote that "the strength of Grubb's narrative enables his novel to surmount its faults."